sowonjeong/sowonjeong.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am Sowon, an incoming Statistics PhD Student at the University of Chicago, Booth School of Business.
+I am Sowon, an incoming Statistics PhD student at the University of Chicago, Booth School of Business.

 I completed my master's at the University of Chicago, Department of Statistics.
 During my master's, I was lucky to be advised by Professor [Claire Donnat](https://donnate.github.io/), and worked with Professor [Lek-heng Lim](https://www.stat.uchicago.edu/~lekheng/).
 Before coming to UChicago, I received my B.A in Applied Statistics from Yonsei University, Korea.